Feature guide

 What is a semantic cache for LLMs?

-A semantic cache stores prior prompt-response pairs and reuses them when a new prompt is close in meaning, not just an exact string match.
+A semantic cache stores prior prompt-response pairs and reuses a response when a new prompt is close in meaning, even if the wording is different.

 Try PromptCacheAI in your stack